Suche

 jdn. etw. auf allen offiziellen Internetseiten entfernen eliminieren löschen

-to kill off; to zap sb. sth.
+to kill off; to zap sb. sth. coll.

 killing off; zaping